 DD Camping Hammock

-When I’m hammock camping, the very small and light DD Camping Hammock is my go to.
+When I’m hammock camping, this small and light DD Camping Hammock is my go to.

-It does have a zippered section and tie points for an under quilt, and I’ve run my own permanent ridgeline so it’s an almost instant setup.
+It has a zippered section and tie points for an under quilt, and I’ve run my own permanent ridgeline so it’s an almost instant setup.